miklevin/MikeLev.in/_posts/2025-04-17-git-without-server-local-filesystem.md

 sort_order: 3
 ---

-## Introductory Context
+## Leveraging Git Locally Without Remote Servers

 This text delves into a specific technique for using Git, a widely adopted system for tracking changes in computer files, most commonly source code.
 While many developers use Git by connecting to online hosting services like GitHub or GitLab (often called "remote servers"), this article explores how to leverage Git's powerful features—like tracking history and managing different versions (branching)—entirely on your own local computer without needing any external server or even an internet connection.

+## Setting Up a Bare Repository

 The core idea presented is setting up a special type of Git repository, known as a "bare" repository, in one directory on your computer.
 This bare repository acts as a central hub containing only the project's history.

+## Synchronizing with the Bare Repository

 You can then create working copies of your project in other directories and synchronize changes with this central bare repository using standard Git commands, all happening directly on your local filesystem.

+## Benefits of Local Git Repositories

 This approach is useful for personal projects, learning Git concepts in isolation, or ensuring complete privacy.

 ---